MARN-5895/Website/lectures/04_pythonbasics/README.md

 Python was developed by a computer scientist and is a general-purpose language.
 It has a simple syntax and runs efficiently.

-[Eric Firing](https://github.com/efiring), a geeky oceanographer who contributed code to many scientific Python packages, lists a number of reasons to use Python instead of Matlab:
+[Eric Firing](https://github.com/efiring), a geeky oceanographer who contributed code to many widely scientific Python packages, lists a number of reasons to use Python instead of Matlab:

 1. Python is fundamentally a better computer language in many ways.